Asian shares fall, trading muted with Good Friday holidays

 “It should be a quiet session given the Good Friday holidays,” he added.

-The head of the International Monetary Fund warned Thursday that Russia’s war against Ukraine was darkening the economic prospects for most of the world’s countries and reaffirmed the danger high inflation presents to the global economy.
+The head of the International Monetary Fund warned Thursday that Russia’s war against Ukraine was darkening the outlook for most countries and reaffirmed the danger high inflation presents to the global economy.

 The Dow Jones Industrial Average dropped 0.3% to 34,451.23.
 The Nasdaq fell 2.1% to 13,351.08.
 Smaller company stocks also lost ground.
 The Russell 2000 fell 1% to 2,004.98.